 Imaging helps to confirm the diagnosis and differentiate acromioclavicular injuries from other shoulder injuries, clavicle injuries or scapula injuries.

-A minimum of two radiographic views (eg, anteroposterior, lateral, axillary views of the shoulder are done.
+A minimum of two views (eg, anteroposterior, lateral, axillary views of the shoulder are done.
 Lateral views of the scapula are desirable.

 A radiograph of the entire upper thorax showing bilateral acromioclavicular joint is useful to compare the vertical distance between the clavicle and the coracoid process on both sides.